 Politics aside, “Formosa tea” had long become world-famous.
 But no-one enjoys Taiwanese tea more than the Taiwanese people themselves: around 80% of Taiwan’s tea crop stays in Taiwan.

 In comparison to other types of tea, the production process for oolong is time-consuming and complex.
 It takes more than 2 days and 10 steps to process tea leaves into Oolong.
 The main steps are:

 - roasting (re-firing)

 Fujian oolong leaves, on the other hand, often come in the form of long thin strips.
 Some of the most famous of the Fujian oolongs are the heavily-oxidized Big Red Robe (da hong pao, shown below) and Shuixian.
 These teas are “rock oolongs” because of the rocky terrain of the Wuyi region.
 The tea plants there can literally grow between the rocks.
+How cool is that?

 The mountains of central Taiwan (such as Nantou County) and southern Taiwan (Jiayi County) also grow some of the strip-style oolongs, but are more famous for pellet-shaped oolongs.
 These include Dongding and Jinxuan oolongs (from Nantou), and Alishan oolong (Jiayi).
 The famous Bai Hao (“Oriental Beauty”) is from Xinzhu in northern Taiwan.

 So, Taiwan tea history owes quite a lot to the mainland.
 But Taiwan’s tea is today an enviable product of dedication, care and entrepreneurial spirit.